sedelmeyer/cc-pydata/docs/tutorial.rst

     pytest

+The ``pytest`` test-runner is a powerful command-line tool.
+There are far too many features to describe here.
+For a good overview:

+* Please see `the documentation regarding the Usage and Invocations <https://docs.pytest.org/en/latest/usage.html>`_ of ``python -m pytest``;
+* Additionally, you can see the complete listing of available ``pytest`` arguments in the "help" documentation by running ``pytest -h``.

 Running ``pytest`` will provide a convenient summary as tests are run.
 As an example, your output will look something like this if there are no test failures:

 .. code:: bash